Armandpl/armandpl_blog/pages/resume.md

 [Recommendation letter link](https://armandpl.com/assets/rec_letter_anthony_rix.pdf){:target="_blank"}

-* Built an object detection pipeline from the ground.
+* Built an object detection pipeline from the ground up.
 I set up labeling tools, trained the model and deployed it to production, on an embedded system.
 * Created software to compute probable paths and ETA for cargo ships and tankers.
 * Demonstrated software capabilities to management by creating interactive demos.